+550. ECONOMICS OF THE PUBLIC SECTOR (3).
 The economic nature of government services, public sector decision making, welfare and efficiency criteria in financing these services, and interrelationships of the public and private sectors.
 Prerequisite: Econ.
-450 or 452T or equivalent.
+450 or 452 or equivalent.

-551. Financing Government Activities (3)
+551. FINANCING GOVERNMENT ACTIVITIES (3).
 Budgetary policy, evaluation of different forms of taxation, pricing of government services, public borrowing and debt management, and programs of tax reform.
 Prerequisite: Econ.
-450 or 452T or equivalent.
+450 or 452 or equivalent.

-554. Seminar in Education and Economic Growth (3)
+554. SEMINAR IN EDUCATION AND ECONOMIC GROWTH (3).
 Research in the economics of education; concepts and measurement of human capital; investment in education and economic growth; taxation and expenditure on public education.
 Prerequisite: Consent of instructor.

-560T.
-Microeconomic Analysis I (3) Domestic and international price systems with regard to resource allocation, welfare, and income distribution.
-A brief introduction to the concepts involved in input-output analysis and linear programming.
+560. MICROECONOMIC ANALYSIS I (3).
+Domestic and international price systems with regard to resource allocation, welfare, and income distribution.
+A brief introduction to the concepts involved in inputoutput analysis and linear programming.
 Prerequisite: Econ.
 360 or equivalent.

-561. Macroeconomic Analysis I (3)
+561. MACROECONOMIC ANALYSIS I (3).
 Factors determining levels of aggregate income, employment, and prices.
 Prerequisite: Econ.
 361 or equivalent.

-564. Survey of Market Economics (3)
+564. SURVEY OF MARKET ECONOMICS (3).
 Prices, output, distribution, and industrial efficiency in alternative input and output markets; structural maladjustments, employment, and inflation; government-business relations and government-labor relations; international prices; alternative economic systems.
 Open only to graduate students who have not taken more than 6 semester hours of economics.

-565. Survey of Income Economics (3)
+565. SURVEY OF INCOME ECONOMICS (3).
 Income, employment, prices and their determinants, theories of consumption, investment, taxation, fiscal, monetary and financial institutions and practices.
 Government debt, exchange rates, and balance of payments as influences on levels of economic activity.
 Open only to graduate students who have not taken more than 6 semester hours of economics.

-566T.
-Business Cycles (3)
+566. BUSINESS CYCLES (3).
 The cyclical behavior of economic magnitudes and economic forecasting.
 Prerequisite: Consent of instructor.

-570. History of Economic Analysis I (3)
+570. HISTORY OF ECONOMIC ANALYSIS I (3).
 A detailed treatment of the development of tools and concepts of theoretical economics up to the decline of the classical school.
 Prerequisite: Consent of instructor.

-571. History of Economic Analysis II (3)
+571. HISTORY OF ECONOMIC ANALYSIS II (3).
 A continuation of Econ.
 570 beyond the classical school to the analytics of the late 19th and early 20th centuries.
-Prerequisites: Fcon.
+Prerequisites: Econ.
 570 and consent of instructor.

-574. History of Economic Growth and Development (3)
+574. HISTORY OF ECONOMIC GROWTH AND DEVELOPMENT (3).
 An extensive study of the historical record of the growth and development of various societies with the use of tools of economic analysis.
 Prerequisite: Consent of instructor.

-580. Seminar in Modern Economic Systems (3)

-The economic systems of the United States, Great Britain, the Soviet Union, Fascist Italy, and Nazi Germany.
-Stresses the actual operation of the respective economies.
+580. SEMINAR IN MODERN ECONOMIC SYSTEMS (3).
+The economic systems of the United States.
+Great Britain, the Soviet Union.
+Fascist Italy, and Nazi Germany.
+Stresses the actual operation of the tespective economies.
 Prerequisite: Econ.
-380T.

-581. Economics of Socialism (3)
+380.

-Analysis of Marxian and socialist economic theory of planning, pricing, and welfare.
-Prerequisites: Econ.
-580 and consent of instructor
+581. ECONOMICS OF SOCIALISM (3).
+Analysis of Marxian and socialist economic theory of planning, pricing, and weltare.
+Pre-requisites: Econ.
+580 and consent of instructor.

-585. Spatial Economic Theory (3)
+585. SPATIAL ECONOMIC THEORY (3).
 Spatial economic theories of the location and spatial organization of economic activities and land-use patterns.
-Prerequisite: Fcon.
+Prerequisite: Econ.
 360.

-586. Urban and Regional Economics (3)
+586. URBAN AND REGIONAL ECONOMICS (3).
 Urban and regional spatial structure, income analysis, economic stability, factor mobility, economic growth and development, problems, and policies.
-Prerequisite: Econ.
-585 or consent of the instructor.
+Pre-requisite: Econ.
+585 or consent of instructor.

-590. Econometrics I (3)
+590. ECONOMETRICS I (3).
 Specification and estimation of economic models with emphasis on single equation models.
 Prerequisites: Econ.
 360, 361, and 490 or its equivalent.

-591. Mathematical Economics I (3)
+591. MATHEMATICAL ECONOMICS 1 (3).
 Application of mathematical techniques to static and comparative-static economic behavior: the theory of the firm, consumer behavior, factor market, commodity market, and macroeconomic concepts.
-Prerequisites: Econ.
-560T, Math.
+Prerequisite: Econ.
+560. Math.
 211, or consent of instructor.